FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/auto_expand_catalog.md

       </tr>
 </table>

+The new fill rate is now 80/120 = 66.66%, well below TLVCLEAR, so the alerts stops at next update (the send command in this example).

+The message CFTC30W Catalog Alert cleared : level=67% ID=CAT0 indicates that the catalog is sufficient.
+If it were not, the catalog would be extended again at next alert in TLVWRATE seconds.

-The next time the catalog limit is reached, it can no longer expand and the log displays:
+The catalog continues to fill until it reaches 80%.
+Expanding 20% more would resize the catalog to 144 records, which exceeds the limit (140), and the log displays:

 <table cellspacing="0">
    <col/>